 Admissions

-Special Educational Needs and Admissions Policy
+Special Educational Needs and Admissions Policy:

 We will provide all students will full access to learning opportunities appropriate to their needs.
 Each student is unique, requiring individualised learning programmes and support in order to reach their potential.
 We identify and address each student’s strengths and also which areas to develop, in a positive, supportive and non-discriminatory manner.